Our remote part-time course gives you the opportunity to join our flexible and award-winning NCTJ journalism training without the need to travel.

 We understand your studies have to fit in around demanding work and family commitments.

-Our new remote part-time course (launching in November 2022) will make training with us more flexible than ever before, opening our courses up to aspiring journalists from the ease of their own home.
+Our remote part-time course will make training with us more flexible than ever before, opening our courses up to aspiring journalists from the ease of their own home.

 At the start of the course we’ll give you a course handbook which will have all your term and exam dates.